You’re overpaying workers’ comp. We’ll prove it in 48 hours.

 The same five errors show up on most policies.
 Carriers don’t catch them at audit, brokers don’t look, and they compound year after year.

-Office staff swept into the field class at policy bind.
 Receptionists, estimators, project coordinators, and bookkeepers routinely get coded as carpentry or masonry instead of clerical.

-Commercial construction weekly payroll cap not applied.
 Most states cap premium-basis payroll for field workers on commercial work.
 Carriers regularly bill on full wages anyway.

-Overtime premium not excluded from the basis.
-Workers’ comp rules exclude the premium portion of overtime pay (typically 1/3 of combined OT or all of separately-tracked OT extra-pay).
-Carriers commonly bill on full gross wages.
+Workers’ comp rules exclude the premium portion of overtime pay.
+Carriers commonly bill on full gross wages anyway.

-Executive officer payroll cap missed.
-Officer wages have a state-specific weekly cap for premium purposes.
+Officer wages have a state-specific weekly cap.
 Founders and owners earning above the cap are routinely billed on full salary.

-Outside salespeople buried in the company’s primary class.
 A field BD rep at a restaurant chain or wholesaler gets coded into the company’s industry class instead of the much cheaper outside‑sales class.

 Who we work with